jokk-itu/authserver/README.md

 ### WebApp

 Supporting the authorization code grant type and the refresh token grant type on a confidential web app.

-### Svelte.BFF

-Supporting the authorization code grant type and the refresh token grant type on a confidential api, which supports the backend for frontend pattern on the frontend app created using svelte.

 ### Blazor.BFF